 Students who are working on a catalog term prior to Spring 2015 will need to see the core curriculum they were following before the new core was announced.
 For questions about core courses, contact your adviser.

 For new and re-admitted students, you must be formally admitted to UALR before you can register.
 Registration is based on your classification including all hours earned.
 For current students, registration is permitted according to your earned hours.
 You can review each term’s Registration Guide online.

 Why am I receiving a Campus Restriction error?

-UALR has several locations where you can take courses.
-We also have an Online Only campus option for those wanting to major in the Management and Management – Human Resources degree programs.
 You will receive a Campus Restriction error when you try to register for Online Only courses (usually marked by section numbers 9UO, 9U1, 9U2, etc) if you are a student on another campus.
 In contrast, if you are a main campus student, you must look for online courses on the Main or Little Rock campus (usually marked with a 990, 991, or 992 section number).
-For further questions, contact a College of Business advisor.
+For further questions, contact a School of Business advisor.

 How do I register for classes?

 You can learn how to register using the Office of Records and Registration website.
 This office has created a Registration Tutorial Video for you to use as well as a Registration Errors Tutorial Video.
 These will show you step by step instructions on how to register.